Amazon Tries Another New Attack On Paid And Fake Book Reviews

 Legal action

-If you are an Amazon seller and pay for Amazon reviews, you are risking Amazon taking you to court.
+If you are an Amazon seller and pay for Amazon reviews, you risk Amazon taking you to court.

 It’s hardly a pleasant thought.